Getting Started with the BIN Data API

 bin_length

 is an attribute only shared by certain card brands.
-If a card brand's file doesn't contain this field, BIN Data will present a null
+If a card brand’s file doesn’t contain this field, the BIN Data API will present a null

 response.
 That being said, bin_length